2022 European Men's Handball Championship

 The 2022 EHF European Men's Handball Championship was the 15th edition of the tournament and the second to feature 24 national teams.
 It was co-hosted in two countries – Hungary and Slovakia – from 13 to 30 January 2022.
-It was won by Sweden.
+It was won by Sweden; the first time in 20 years they won the title.

-Bid process
+For the matches in Slovakia the spectator capacity was only 25% due to the COVID-19 pandemic.
+In Hungary the capacity was 100%.

-Bidding timeline
+Bidding process

-The bidding timeline was as follows: